hassanireza/checkMate/README.md

 * CSS3
 * Vanilla JavaScript

-Core systems include:
+### Core Systems

+* Chess Engine (AI plus move generation)
 * Puzzle Engine
 * Move Validation Logic
+* Game State Management
 * Hint System
 * Score Tracking
 * Responsive UI Architecture

-The project was intentionally developed without external frameworks, emphasizing performance, maintainability, and lightweight delivery.
+No external frameworks were used, ensuring:

+* High performance
+* Maintainability
+* Lightweight delivery

 ---

-## Project Goals
+## 🧠 Project Goals

-From a game design perspective, CHECKMATE explores how historical chess positions can be transformed into engaging, accessible puzzle experiences.

-From a design perspective, the project investigates how editorial aesthetics, visual hierarchy, and motion design can elevate a traditional chess interface into a premium digital product.

-From a development perspective, it demonstrates the creation of a complete interactive game experience using modern frontend technologies and a dependency-free architecture.
+### Game Design

+To combine tactical puzzle-solving with complete strategic gameplay in a single cohesive experience.

+### Design

+To elevate chess interfaces using editorial aesthetics, visual hierarchy, and modern UI principles.

+### Development

+To demonstrate how a fully functional chess platform can be built using pure frontend technologies.

 ---

-## Future Roadmap
+## 🔮 Future Roadmap

+* Stronger AI difficulty levels
+* Online multiplayer mode
-* Daily Challenges
+* Daily puzzles and challenges
-* Achievement System
+* Achievement system
-* Additional Historical Collections
-* Timed Puzzle Mode
+* Game history and analysis
-* PGN Import Support
+* PGN import and export support
-* Global Leaderboards
+* Global leaderboards

 ---

+## ♟️ Philosophy

 > “Chess is the struggle against error.”
 >
-> — Johannes Zukertort
+> Johannes Zukertort

+CHECKMATE embraces both sides of chess:

+* The precision of calculation
+* The beauty of decisive moments

+Now, you can experience both.